Staffelentwicklungs-AG/Turbo-Courier/README.md

 ## General
 Players explore a 3D environment in Third Person Perspective, pick up items they need to transport to another point of the map.
-It should be a fun expirience to figure out the challenges of the controls to maneuver the hoverboard with efficiency through the terrain.
+It should be a fun experience to figure out the challenges of the controls to maneuver the hoverboard with efficiency through the terrain.

 ## Player
 The player is a transporter, who uses hoverboard to transport items and collect their rewards, if they manage to do so in time.

 ### Design
 not my job
+character on hoverboard. hoverboard center is center of origin for transformation purposes

 ### Controls
 + W/Arrow Up - Accelerate the board forward